kuzzleio/kuzzle/doc/2/guides/write-protocols/start-writing-protocols/index.md

     // when a client sends a request this.on('onClientRequest', (client, data) => {
-      // Instantiates a Request object to be passed to Kuzzle const
+      // Instantiates a KuzzleRequest object to be passed to Kuzzle const
         connection = this.connections[client.id],
-        request = new this.context.Request(data, { connection });
+        request = new this.context.KuzzleRequest(data, { connection });

       this.entryPoint.execute(request, response => {
         // forward the response to the client